 However, the two indices exhibit very limited agreement.
 In many arid or semi-arid areas, the BII, as calculated by Newbold et al [2], is considerably lower than the BMI (blue on Fig. 1a).
 But in many areas with low BMI – much of Europe, China, India, and Brazil - reported BII values are high (red), suggesting that despite the removal of most primary vegetation, population reductions have been far less severe.
 The BII and BMI concur (grey) across less than half the global land surface, mostly in taiga and tundra, Amazonia and the Congo.
-Comparing the BII with the Human Footprint (HF [5]), a composite measure of anthropogenic pressure on natural ecosystems, confirms the impression of BII values being unusual: BMI values decline as expected as HF scores increase, but BII scores do not (Fig. 1b,c).
+Comparing the BII with the Human Footprint (HF [7]), a composite measure of anthropogenic pressure on natural ecosystems, confirms the impression of BII values being unusual: BMI values decline as expected as HF scores increase, but BII scores do not (Fig. 1b,c).
+Based on correlations between species extinction risk and HF, we would have expected the opposite to be true [8].

-The mismatch between BII and BMI values is most striking in global biodiversity hotspots (priority areas of exceptional endemism which have lost ≥70% of their primary vegetation [6]; red in Fig. 1d).
+The mismatch between BII and BMI values is most striking in global biodiversity hotspots (priority areas of exceptional endemism which have lost ≥70% of their primary vegetation [9]; red in Fig. 1d).
 As expected, hotspots typically have low BMI scores.
-Bizarrely, though, the BII suggests their biodiversity is apparently more intact than elsewhere.
+However, the BII suggests their biodiversity is apparently more intact than elsewhere.
 For example, in the Sundaland, Indo-Burma, Philippines, and Madagascar hotspots, while the BMI confirms substantial loss of primary vegetation, the BII estimates native species populations have on average declined by <10% [2].
-Indeed, across the 32 hotspots for which we have both BII and BMI data, mean BII and BMI scores were negatively correlated (rS = -0.595, P= 0.0003): hotspots with less biomass have higher BII scores.
+Indeed, across the 32 hotspots for which we have both BII and BMI data, mean BII and BMI scores were negatively correlated (rS = -0.595, P= 0.0003): hotspots with less intact plant biomass have higher BII scores.

 We do not understand these patterns, and are concerned that uncritical acceptance of the BII will lead to unjustified complacency about the state of wild nature.
-According to Newbold et al., on average the terrestrial BII stands at almost 85% [2] – in striking contrast to evidence that terrestrial biomass is only half what it would in the absence of human land use [4].
+According to Newbold et al., on average the terrestrial BII stands at almost 85% [2] – in contrast to evidence that terrestrial biomass is only half what it would be in the absence of human land use [5].

-We are sceptical that biodiversity is really as secure as the current BII indicates.
-To be credible, revised BII estimates should, we suggest, exhibit plausible co-variation with metrics such as BMI, HF and others; should generally be far lower in hotspots, cities and other foci of habitat conversion than elsewhere; should, when aggregated to global level, show reasonable alignment with global estimates of habitat, biomass and population change; and should be relatively robust to the incorporation of significant uncertainties in land use.
-Last, revised values should be checked by comparing them with detailed new survey data of populations of native species of several taxa at a stratified random sample of sites.
-Without such rigorous validation and testing we believe it would be unwise to use the BII is used to guide conservation policy.
+We believe that measuring the relative intactness of species assemblages with the BII or similar metrics, can be a useful indicator of the state of ecosystems.
+However, given our results, we are cautious about accepting that biodiversity is as secure as the current BII indicates.
+We suggest that revised BII estimates should, exhibit plausible co-variation with metrics such as BMI, HF and others; should generally be far lower in hotspots, cities and other foci of habitat conversion than elsewhere; should, when aggregated to global level, show reasonable alignment with global estimates of habitat, biomass and population change; and should be able to distinguish between ecosystems with similar structure but dissimilar biodiversity value, such as primary forests and plantations.
+Last, revised values should be ‘ground-truthed’ in a similar way to remote sensing data, by comparing modelled estimates with detailed new survey data of several taxa at a stratified random sample of sites.
+Without such rigorous validation and testing we believe it is premature to use BII to guide conservation policy.

 References